nonfx/codepipes-tutorials/bundles/banking-demo/README.md

 Note: Bundle apply should create the app entity, app integration entity, and the app deployment entities in both the environments from the set above.

-#### Environment Deploy
+#### Deploy
-Kicked of the dev env validate pipeline
+1. Run deploy pipeline of both development and production environment
+2. Run app integration pipeline
+3. Run app promotion to development environment
+4. Run app promotion to production environment

 ###### Issue #1:
 Availability Zones: UnauthorizedOperation:
-The IAM user created by the cust-acct-setup doesn't have perms for this - added PowerUserAccess (Ultimately had to give AdminAccess - TBD figure out least amount of privs for this)
+The IAM user created by the cust-acct-setup doesn't have perms for this - added PowerUserAccess (Ultimately had to give AdminAccess - TBD figure out least amount of permissions for this)

 #### Cross-Account ECR sharing setup
 Need to setup cross-account sharing for the ECR image (app int pushes to one AWS acct and it used by the 2 other accounts)